mynk-tmr/notes/ReactJS/Intermediate.md

 #### Render Props

-- are functions which render JSX using inputs.
+- are functions props which render JSX using inputs.
 - implement the pattern "child as a function"
 - helps to move part of rendering logic to parent